SHA888/next-typescript-template/README.md

-# Next TypeScript Template (Monorepo)
+# Next Nest TypeScript Template (Monorepo)

-> **Note**: This project was originally generated using [Lovable](https://lovable.dev), an AI-powered application development platform, and has been restructured as a monorepo.

 This is a full-stack web application template built with Next.js, TypeScript, and Prisma ORM in 2025, organized as a monorepo using Turborepo.
-It integrates a Lovable-generated frontend (React 18, TypeScript, Tailwind CSS, shadcn/ui, ESLint) with a robust NestJS backend.
+It integrates a frontend (React 18, TypeScript, Tailwind CSS, shadcn/ui, ESLint) with a robust NestJS backend.
 The template uses Next.js's App Router for server-side rendering (SSR), static site generation (SSG), and API routes, ensuring performance, SEO, and type safety.

 ## Workspace Structure